-In 2019, the Port Commission adopted a resolution to support and apply the Citv's Biodiversity Policy and goals to the Port's waterfront properties.
-The Port, its tenants, development partners, visitors, recreational users and neighbors can protect and improve biodiversity in parks, open spaces, and the built environment through ecologically sound design and stewardship.
+In 2019, the Port Commission adopted a resolution to support and apply the city's Biodiversity Policy and goals to the Port's waterfront properties.
+The Port's Biodiversity Work Program summarizes all the initiatives to promote biodiversity and progress toward meeting citywide biodiversity goals.
+The Port, its tenants, development partners, visitors, recreational users, and neighbors can protect and improve biodiversity in parks, open spaces, and the built environment through ecologically sound design and stewardship.

 These efforts include continuing youth and environmental education programs that support equitable access to nature and habitat, as provided at Heron's Head Park and the Pier 94 wetlands in the Southern Waterfront, and recreational access points along the waterfront.
-The Port's Biodiversity Work Program summarizes all of the Port's initiatives to promote biodiversity and progress toward meeting city-wide biodiversity goals.
 Because access to nature is a health equity issue in San Francisco, over 30 City departments, and environmental justice, youth-serving, health, education, and nature-focused organizations have launched the SF Children in Nature Collaborative, which works to ensure all children have the opportunity to play, learn, and grow in the outdoors.